US Peace Memorial Foundation

 Food Not Bombs (founded 1980)

 This all volunteer worldwide movement shares free vegetarian food with the hungry in protest to war and poverty.
-Nominated for Peace Prize, US Peace Memorial Foundation, 2013.
+They provide food and supplies to people participating in occupations, strikes, marches, protests, and other events.
+Activities include videos, events, “Food Not Bombs ‘Soupstock’ Anniversary” gatherings, and a store with books such as Hungry for Peace.
+US Peace Prize nominee, 2013.

 Bob Nechal, Managing Director